DickinsonCollege/FarmData2/INSTALL.md

 FarmData2 started.
 ```

-### Connecting to the Development Environment ###
+### Connecting to the FarmData2 Development Environment ###

-The FarmData2 development environment is running inside one of the Docker containers that was started by the `./fd2-up.bash` script.
+FarmData2 provides a full featured Debian Linux based development environment.
+This development environment is automatically running inside one of the Docker containers that was started by the `./fd2-up.bash` script.

+**All of the FarmData2 instructions and documentation assume that you are working within the FarmData2 development environment.** That said, developers experienced with tools like git, docker and docker-compose should not face any substantial barriers to development directly on Windows, MacOS or other Linux flavors.

 You can connect to the FarmData2 development environment using the TigerVNC Viewer as follows:
 1. Run your TigerVNC Viewer